Ethan Wayne

 John Ethan Morrison (born February 22, 1962), better known as Ethan Wayne, is an American actor, stuntman and podcast host.
 He is the youngest son of John Wayne and only son of Pilar Pallete, and is best known for his role as Storm Logan in the CBS soap opera The Bold and the Beautiful (1987–1989, 1994, 1998, 2000−2001, 2003).

 Early life

-John Ethan Morrison was born in Los Angeles, California, on February 22, 1962, as the middle child and only son to John Wayne, an American actor, and his third wife, Pilar Pallete, a Peruvian former actress.
+John Ethan Morrison (Note: Ethan Wayne's surname at birth was Morrison, as his father's birth name was Marion Robert Morrison.) was born on February 22, 1962, in Los Angeles, California, the middle child and only son to John Wayne, an American actor, and his third wife, Pilar Pallete, a Peruvian former actress.
 He has two sisters, Aissa Maria Wayne and Marissa Carmela Wayne, and four half-siblings: Michael Wayne, Mary Antonia "Toni" Wayne LaCava, Patrick Wayne, and Melinda Ann Wayne Munoz, from his father's first marriage to Josephine Alicia Saenz.

 Wayne grew up in Newport Beach, California.
 His name was chosen in direct relation to Ethan Edwards, his father's character in The Searchers.
 He was 17-years-old when his father died from stomach cancer on June 11, 1979.
 His father left an estate worth US$6.85M, of which he received US$85,000.